rssnyder/discord-stock-ticker/README.md

 The bots above are hosted using [piku](https://github.com/piku/piku) on a Ubuntu 20.04 server.
 They are free to use and should have little to no downtime.
 There is a full logging stack that includes loki & promtail with grafana for visualization.

+For a version that updates more frequently than 60 seconds, or where the name updates along with the activity (at a faster frequency), I can host instances for you for a small fee (contact below).

 If you encounter any issues with the bots listed above please see the support options at the bottom of this page.

 ![Really cool grafana dashboard](https://s3.oc0.rileysnyder.org/public/assets/grafana.png)

 ### Self-Hosting

-To run for youself, simply set DISCORD_BOT_TOKEN and TICKER in your environment, and run `main.py`.
+To run for youself, simply set `DISCORD_BOT_TOKEN` and `TICKER` in your environment, and run `main.py`.

 You will need one bot for every ticker you want to add to your server.